 My intention for MM is to spread awareness of migraine and headache disorders and help erase the stigma attached to migraineurs, mental illness, and other chronic and invisible illness patients with a mindful approach.
 I enjoy writing about my experiences as well as communicating with and advocating for those with chronic or invisible illnesses.
 I aim to use this platform to inspire hope, encouragement, optimism, love, mindfulness, and to provide information on research and treatments.

 By day, I work (thankfully with many accommodations) as a marketing, advertising, and media professional.
 I also freelance write, edit, and design on the side.
 Writing has been my passion for as long as I could pick up a pen to do so.
 I am also a proud patient advocate.
 I volunteer with Chronic Migraine Awareness, Inc. and I am an Ambassador for the US Pain Foundation and Depression and Bipolar Support Alliance.
-I contribute to The Mighty, as well as the Spoonie Community on Instagram, where I document my day-to-day life—the good and the bad—living with my health conditions.
+I contribute to The Mighty, The Unchargeables, as well as the Spoonie Community on Instagram, where I document my day-to-day life—the good and the bad—living with my health conditions.
 You can follow me here.